 So to further put this into action, if you have a bitch you want to breed and you have several males in mind that give a COI below 12.5% preferably, pick the males that will also give you the best chance to avoid major health issues, then from those final choices, pick the males that will improve the faults of your female and have family members that also have those same good qualities.
 Not a simple task in such a small breed with males spread out over the globe I know!
 I said it was possible to breed better litters, I did not say it would be easy!
 But then owning a Mudi to begin with is a challenge isn't it, so don't come to the breed expecting it to get easier!

-If you want to learn more about COI's, their calculation, what the percentages mean and what can happen when they get too high in a breed, check out this article:
+If you want to learn more about COI's, their calculation, what the percentages mean and what can happen when they get too high in a breed, check out the articles tab on this blog. (coming soon)

-If you have any questions or concerns, please post in the comments section or send me a private email: email@example.com
+If you have any questions or concerns, please send me a private email: firstname.lastname@example.org

 Thanks for reading!